Quole0812/CS1112-F2025/index.md

 # CS1112 F25
 ## Introduction to Programming

 This is a first course in programming, software development, and computer science.
 It introduces computing fundamentals and an appreciation of computational thinking.
 No previous programming experience is required.
-The course provides an introduction to the Python programming language including topics such as variables, types (Python types emphasized are: ints, floats, booleans, strings, lists, tuples, dictionaries, and files), functions, conditionals, repetition (loops), console and file input/output, reading from the web, and regular expressions. <br> <br>
+The course provides an introduction to the Python programming language including topics such as variables, types (Python types emphasized are: ints, floats, booleans, strings, lists, tuples, dictionaries, and files), functions, conditionals, repetition (loops), console and file input/output, reading from the web, and regular expressions.
 <!-- [Canvas](https://canvas.its.virginia.edu/courses/132421){: .btn .btn-purple }
 [Gradescope](https://www.gradescope.com/courses/949628){: .btn .btn-purple }
 [Piazza](https://piazza.com/class/m5su9x2rluy6ti){: .btn .btn-purple } -->